Deep-Learners-of-Tomorrow/Predicting-NFL-Games-Using-Twitter/README.md

 # Predicting-NFL-Games-Using-Twitter
-Link to our website is here \n https://deep-learners-of-tomorrow.github.io/Predicting-NFL-Games-Using-Twitter/Website
+Link to our website is here

+https://deep-learners-of-tomorrow.github.io/Predicting-NFL-Games-Using-Twitter/Website